 Snacks

 People born in Vienna arrive in the world with a sweet tooth.
-Which is one reason for the ongoing popularity of Manner Schnitten: a wafer snack with hazelnut cream and the erstwhile star of a Terminator film.
+Which is one reason for the ongoing popularity of Manner Schnitten: a traditional wafer snack with hazelnut cream and the erstwhile star of a Terminator film.

-For something a little different, consider:
+For something a little different, though, consider:

 - Langos: a huge fried disc of potato dough.
-Often consumed in vast quantities at just about any organised outdoor event, along with sausages.
+Often consumed in vast quantities at just about any organised outdoor event, along with sausages

 - Leberkäse: a meatloaf-like substance usually eaten hot in a roll.
-Like many Viennese “delicacies”, it tastes better than it sounds.
+Like many Viennese “delicacies”, it tastes better than it sounds

 Traditional drinks